THE NAME & Legacy of SHADOW CATCHERS

-"I named my stock photography business Shadow Catchers after the original ~ Edward S. Curtis ~ the original and a fellow Washingtonian.
+"I named my stock photography business Shadow Catchers after Edward S. Curtis ~ the original and a fellow Washingtonian.
 I envied his adventures and idolized his talent and tenacity in his mission.

 Early American Indians called photographers "Shadow Catchers" believing photographs caught and held their shadow, or spirit. and, while i agree ~ they were not the only ones afraid of this new magic made with a camera.
-In fact, most people were shocked and amazed when they saw their first daguerreotype. to this day Nothing else comes close to capturing time visually.
+In fact, most people were shocked and amazed when they saw their first daguerreotype. to this day Nothing else comes close to capturing time visually and it is the main form of communication in the 21st century.
 Photography is a language - the only universal language.

 ~ Susan Parish, Owner